 This essentially means that if the market value of the account falls below $8,333.33, the trader could face a margin call.
 This translates to a share price of $83.33 in company A.

-Fortunately, the top online brokers integrate a free margin call calculator, meaning you can understand your obligations before opening a position.
+Fortunately, the top online brokerages integrate a free margin call calculator, meaning you can understand your obligations before opening a position.

 How Brokers Issue Margin Calls

 Traders are usually notified after the markets close.
-You should be able to view a summary of your obligations in your account profile, alongside your recent trading history.
-Alternatively, brokers like eToro, E*Trade and TD Ameritrade provide real-time SMS alerts and notifications.
+You should be able to view a summary of your obligations in your account profile, alongside your recent investing history.
+Alternatively, firms like eToro, E*Trade and TD Ameritrade provide real-time SMS alerts and notifications.

 We recommend reviewing a broker’s margin account terms and conditions before signing up.
 Check the allocated settlement time of a margin call, what will happen if you can’t settle today, plus their liquidation rights.

 Margin calls only apply to investors that hold a ‘margin account’.
-This is essentially where brokers lend traders cash to purchase stocks or other financial assets in return for a small capital outlay.
+This is essentially where firms lend traders cash to purchase stocks or other financial assets in return for a small capital outlay.

 Importantly, buying securities with borrowed capital means clients can open larger positions and increase potential returns.
 With that said, margin trading is a high-risk strategy because you are responsible for paying associated interest rates and any additional costs to borrow the money.
 Losses are also amplified due to larger position sizes.